tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 - retain_old - when true, receiver accepts tags old_rx and rx.
 - tag=... - the TX-epoch value written on an outgoing message.
 - e==... - the tag carried on an incoming message (what the peer sent).
-- Req / Resp(true|false) / NKU / ACK / APP - protocol message types.
+- Req / Resp(true or false) / NKU / ACK / APP - protocol message types.
 - FINISHED / START/IDLE / WAIT_RESP / SENT_NKU / WAIT_R_NKU - diagram
   states; FINISHED denotes the steady state after success or reject.

 ## State Machine (Initiator)

-The initiator starts in START/IDLE with matching epochs (rx=tx=E).
+The initiator starts in the START state with matching epochs (rx=tx=E).
 It sends a Req and enters WAIT_RESP (updating=1).
 While waiting, APP data may be sent at any time (tagged with the current tx) and received according to the APP acceptance rule below.